wmjae/forge-std/CONTRIBUTING.md

 If you have reviewed existing documentation and still have questions, or you are having problems, you can get help in the following ways:

 -   **Asking in the support Telegram:** The [Foundry Support Telegram][support-tg] is a fast and easy way to ask questions.
--   **Opening a discussion:** This repository comes with a discussions board where you can also ask for help.
+-   **Opening a discussion:** This repository comes with a discussion board where you can also ask for help.
 Click the "Discussions" tab at the top.

 As Foundry is still in heavy development, the documentation can be a bit scattered.
 The [Foundry Book][foundry-book] is our current best-effort attempt at keeping up-to-date information.